 Turkey does not expect EU sanctions over east Med dispute

-ISTANBUL, Sept 14 (Reuters) - Foreign Minister Mevlut Cavusoglu said on Monday that Turkey does not expect the European Union to impose sanctions on it over a dispute with Greece over territorial claims in the eastern Mediterranean Sea.
+ISTANBUL, Sept 14 (Reuters) - Turkey does not expect to face European Union sanctions over a dispute with Greece in the eastern Mediterranean, Foreign Minister Mevlut Cavusoglu said on Monday, a day after a Turkish survey ship pulled out of contested waters.

-The EU says it fully supports member states Greece and Cyprus in the dispute and has said it is drawing up potential sanctions if dialogue does not begin.
-Cavusoglu repeated in the interview on NTV Turkey was open to talks without pre-conditions.
+The EU says it fully supports member states Greece and Cyprus in their dispute with Turkey and has said it is drawing up potential sanctions if dialogue does not begin.
+The bloc's leaders could make a decision at a summit on Sept.
+24-25.

+Cavusoglu repeated Turkey was open to talks without pre-conditions, but added that the seismic research vessel Oruc Reis will soon resume operations after it anchored off Turkey's southern coast on Sunday.

+He said he did not expect EU leaders, who have already agreed modest sanctions against Turkey, to take further steps next week but such measures could not be ruled out.

 (Reporting by Ali Kucukgocmen and Daren Butler; Writing by Jonathan Spicer; Editing by Dominic Evans)